Malignant Mesothelioma Overview

 There’s no sure way to prevent mesothelioma.
 But it’s important to stay away from or limit exposure to asbestos.
 This is a big concern for people who work in certain industries.
 These include construction, insulation manufacturing, and textile manufacturing.
 Follow all safety precautions.
 You may need to wear protective clothing and a respirator.

-Many older homes and other buildings may have materials that contain asbestos.
+Many older homes and other buildings may be made with materials that contain asbestos.
 If you think asbestos may be in your home, ask an expert to check your home.
 Don’t disturb asbestos or try to remove it yourself.
 If needed, hire a trained asbestos expert to check and remove asbestos in your home.

 Are there screening tests for malignant mesothelioma?

-But if you’ve been exposed to large amounts of asbestos at work, talk with your healthcare provider.
-Some healthcare providers may advise tests to look for early signs of this cancer.
+If you’ve been exposed to large amounts of asbestos at work, talk with your healthcare provider.
+Some healthcare providers may suggest tests to look for early signs of this cancer.
 These include CT scans or X-rays.

 What are the symptoms of malignant mesothelioma?